algorand/go-algorand/data/transactions/logic/README_in.md

 Programs have read-only access to the transaction they are attached to, the other transactions in their atomic transaction group, and a few global values.
-In addition, _Smart Contracts_ have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
+In addition, _Smart Contracts_ have access to limited state that is global to the application, per-account local state for each account that has opted-in to the application, and per-application named _boxes_ of arbitrary state.
 For both types of program, approval is signaled by finishing with the stack containing a single non-zero uint64 value, though `return` can be used to signal an early approval which approves based only upon the top stack value being a non-zero uint64 value.

 ## The Stack